 At present the units of this Investment Company are intended for distribution solely to professional investors.
-Pursuant to the relevant legislation, therefore, the Investment Company shall dispense with any (sales) prospectus and with the production of a key investor information document (KIID) and half-yearly reports.
+Pursuant to the relevant legislation, therefore, the Investment Company shall dispense with any (sales) prospectus and with the production of a key investor information document (KIID) and semi-annual reports.

 There are some countries in which the units of the Investment Company are not authorised for distribution.
-The issue, conversion and redemption of units abroad are governed by the legal provisions in force in the country concerned.
+The issue, conversion and redemption of units abroad are governed by the applicable legal provisions in the country concerned.
 Annex C, "Country-specific information regarding distribution", contains information regarding distribution of units of the Investment Company in a number of countries.